-Concerning tile roofs in Miami, ask ten roofers, “Who makes the best roof tiles?”
+Ask ten roofers about tile roofs in Miami, “Who makes the best tile?”
 You may get ten different answers as they will consider many criteria including strength, price, aesthetics, warranties and technical considerations such as water absorption rates.
 Residents may find their most useful resource is all around them.
 When choosing tile South Florida serves as the perfect sampler where every style imaginable is represented.
-Tile roofs are extremely durable, giving homeowners piece of mind knowing it can’t rot, has a Class A fire rating and stands up to the area’s salty air and blazing sun.
+Tile roofs are extremely durable, giving homeowners piece of mind knowing it will not rot, has a Class A fire rating and stands up to the area’s salty air and blazing sun.

 HISTORY Of TILE ROOFS

 Tile roofing originated in China over 10,000 years ago and appeared in the Middle East soon after.
 Roof tiles in the U.S. can be traced to European immigrants, primarily the Dutch of the Northeast in the mid-1650s and Spanish missionaries of California in the early 1700s.
-Evidence of clay tile roofs has been found in the settlements of Jamestown, Virginia and St. Augustine, Florida.
+Evidence of them has been found in the settlements of Jamestown, Virginia and St. Augustine, Florida.